fenago/ml-bootcamp/Lab_6.md

 Scikit-learn uses more advanced split criteria such as entropy and the Gini impurity.
-We do not cover them in this book, but the idea is the
+We do not cover them in this course, but the idea is the
 same: they measure the degree of impurity of the split.